mui/material-ui/CONTRIBUTING.md

 ### Internal Component

-refer to the components that are not exposed to public but used in some public component.
-Since it is not exposed to public, there is no need to have `sx` prop.
+As internal components are considered all components that are not exported from the packages, but only used in some public component.
+There is no need to have `sx` prop on these components

 1. props interface: similar to Public component but with out `sx`
 2. ClassKey: same as public component